-The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its abnormally high charge of both artificial and natural radioactivity (Ra).
+The radiological situation of the Belgian territory is perfectly satisfactory; however, one basin, i.e. the entire Laak-Winterbeek-Nete-Scheldt hydrographic network, still arouses attention on account of its abnormally high charge of both artificial and historical natural radioactivity (226Ra).
 This concerns the entire Laak-Winterbeek-Nete-Scheldt hydrographic network.

 Certain nuclear facilities in the Mol-Dessel region have a measurable, though small, radiological impact on the environment.
-The same applies to the non-nuclear industry producing feed phosphates in the region of Tessenderlo, with a discharge of $^{226}$ Ra.
+The same applies to the non-nuclear industry producing feed phosphates in the region of Tessenderlo, that discharged 226 Ra.
+The phosphate unit of this industry is now being dismantled which severely limits the effluent of radium.
 On the other hand, the - measurable - radiological impact of these installations in the north-east of the country has declined sharply in recent years.